Agoraphobia is a persistent fear of being trapped in public situations or places with no way to escape easily and no one to help.

 Adolescents may have panic attacks when they try to do the distressing activity.
 They may then avoid that activity.

-For agoraphobia to be diagnosed, the fear or anxiety must
+For agoraphobia to be diagnosed, the fear or anxiety must be unreasonable and

 - Persist for 6 months or more